georgel2020/AutoControl/README.md

 - Support different kind of operations.
 - Small & Portable.
 ## Instruction
-- Type operations in the file `Default.txt`.
+- Type operations in the file `AutoControl.txt`.
 Now the following functions are supported:
   - `leftclick x y` (Click the left key of the mouse at *x*, *y*. )
   - `leftdoubleclick x y` (Double click the left key of the mouse at *x*, *y*. )
   - `rightclick x y` (Click the right key of the mouse at *x*, *y*. )